- City Break

 The Pile area is situated opposite the Pile Gates, one of Dubrovnik's popular attractions, on the western side of the Old Town.
 It is a small but very lively neighbourhood of Dubrovnik.

 Pile is an important transport hub for the city so it is well known for frequent traffic jams.
 Keep in mind that tourists peak in the summer months and this part of the city is quite busy at these times.
 There are many restaurants, cafes, shops and businesses.
-This is by far one of the best areas to stay in Dubrovnik.
+This is by far one of the best areas where to stay in Dubrovnik.

 There is usually a bit of a scrum outside the Pile Gate as passengers are disgorged from tour group buses.
 Above it all, a figure of Sveti Vlaho (St Blaise), the city’s patron, holding a model of Dubrovnik, looks down with a benign expression.
 Through the gate and down a few steps is the inner gate, and immediately to the left, inside the fortifications, is one of the three entrances to the City Walls.